 10. Your roof suffered snow damage

-If heavy snow ruins your roof shingles or if leakage causes damage to the inside of your home, you could find yourself facing a big unexpected expense to repair or replace your roof if it’s not covered by your insurance.
+Roofs that are flat or have varying elevations are particularly susceptible to damage from snow and ice.
+If heavy snow or a deep freeze ruins your roof shingles, or if leakage causes damage to the inside of your home, you could find yourself facing a big unexpected expense to repair or replace your roof if it’s not covered by your insurance, or if you have a high deductible.

 11. You need to be prepared for lots of snow